Today I learned about foreign keys in GORM.

 Overriding Foreign Key#

-Still using foreignKey, no further demonstration is needed.
+Still using foreignKey, no further demonstration.

 Overriding Reference#

-Using references, no further demonstration is needed.
+Using references, no further demonstration.

 Self-referencing Has Many#